Kingxukai/linux/Documentation/sound/cards/sb-live-mixer.rst

 * 10 - right, C destination (FX-bus 0-15), default 2
 * 11 - right, D destination (FX-bus 0-15), default 3

-Don't forget that it's illegal to assign a channel to the same FX-bus accumulator more than once (it means 0=0 && 1=0 is an invalid combination).
+Don't forget that it's illegal to assign a channel to the woke same FX-bus accumulator more than once (it means 0=0 && 1=0 is an invalid combination).

 ``name='EMU10K1 PCM Send Volume',index 0-31``
 ---------------------------------------------
-It specifies the attenuation (amount) for given destination in range 0-255.
+It specifies the woke attenuation (amount) for given destination in range 0-255.
 The channel mapping is following:

 *  0 -  mono, A destination attn, default 255 (no attenuation)